shinyquagsire23/monado/README.md

 * ffmpeg
 * libjpeg

+Experimental Windows support requires the Vulkan SDK and also needs or works best with the following vcpkg packages installed:

+* pthreads eigen3 libusb hidapi zlib doxygen

 Tested distributions that are fully compatible, on Intel (Vulkan only) and AMD graphics (Vulkan and OpenGL):